rfalford12/Implicit-Membrane-Energy-Function-Benchmark/README.md

 To get Rosetta, obtain a license and download the package at <https://www.rosettacommons.org/software/license-and-download>.
 To compile the code, navigate to the `Rosetta/main/source/` directory and run the command below.

 ```
-./scons.py -j[XX] bin mode=release
+./scons.py -jX bin mode=release
 ```

-Here, "XX" is the number of processors you would like to compile with.
-For most users compiling on a laptop, the recommended number of processors is 1.
-If you are working on a larger workstation, we recommend scaling between 8-24 processors.
+Here, "X" is the number of processors to use during compilation.
+For compilation on a laptop, the recommended number of processors is 1.
+If you are working on a larger workstation or cluster, we recommend scaling between 8-24 processors.
 More information can be found in the [Rosetta Build Documentation](https://www.rosettacommons.org/docs/wiki/build_documentation/Build-Documentation#setting-up-rosetta-3_basic-setup).

 To get PyRosetta, install miniconda first.
 On OSX or Linux, this is: